pierreca/blog/content/bookshelf/index.md

 * Entrepreneurial You: Monetize Your Expertise, Create Multiple Income Streams, and Thrive (Dorie Clark)
 * Reinventing You, With a New Preface: Define Your Brand, Imagine Your Future (Dorie Clark)
 * The Long Game: How to Be a Long-Term Thinker in a Short-Term World (Dorie Clark)
+* Never Play It Safe: A Practical Guide to Freedom, Creativity, and a Life You Love (Chase Jarvis)
+* Can't Hurt Me (David Goggins)
+* Outlive: The Science and Art of Longevity (Peter Attia MD, Bill Gifford) 🤯🛠
+* Die With Zero: Getting All You Can from Your Money and Your Life (Bill Perkins) 🤯🛠
+* Unplugged: Evolve from Technology to Upgrade Your Fitness, Performance & Consciousness (Phil White, Brian MacKenzie)
+* Build the Life You Want: The Art and Science of Getting Happier (Arthur C. Brooks, Oprah Winfrey)
+* From Strength to Strength: Finding Success, Happiness, and Deep Purpose in the Second Half of Life (Arthur C. Brooks)
+* The Road to Character (David Brooks)
+* The 5AM Club (Robin Sharma)

 # History, Politics & Society